Windfisch/eh21-b3d-workshop/README.md

 ![](slides/img/vscode.png)

 Choose "File -> Open folder" and open the "eh21-b3d-workshop" directory.
+(This is where you cloned this repo to.)

 ### Step 3: build123d and ocp-cad-viewer